ricardoquesada/bluepad32/docs/FAQ.md

 ## When was Bluepad32 created?

+???+ note "TL;DR"

-TL;DR: 2019, although the original project started in 2016, and it was renamed to Bluepad32 in 2020.
+    Answer: 2019, although the original project started in 2016, and it was renamed to Bluepad32 in 2020.

 - Started [Unijoysticle][unijoysticle] project (WiFi gamepad for Commodore 64): [2016-03-28][uni1_first_commit]
 - Decided to support Bluetooth in late 2018, the first commit was: [2019-01-02][fw_first_commit]